oskarGrr/chessServer/README.md

-This is the multithreaded C TCP socket server for my C++ chess client app.
-At the moment the client is not up to date with the server.
-I am working on that currently so that the server and client are in sync :D.
+# Multithreaded chess server made in C and using the winsock API

+## overview
+This is the chess server that goes with the [chess desktop application that I made in C++](https://github.com/oskarGrr/MultiplayerChess).

+## build inscructions
+For now the server only works on windows so I have just included a visual studio project.
+It should be as simple as oppening the .sln and pressing F5.